- Importing a Vehicle into the United States

 - Unregulated fuel vehicles

-For more information on the EPA and motor vehicle imports, you can visit the EPA website.
+For more information on the EPA and automobile intake, you can visit the EPA website.

 The EPA can be contacted by phone by calling: 734-214-4100